Zakir-ai/Final_Project/README.md

 ## 📚 Project Objective

+- Predict whether a patient will miss their scheduled medical appointment.
-- Predict no-show probability using historical appointment data
+- Analyze historical appointment data to discover trends in no-show behavior.
-- Analyze trends (e.g., SMS, age, weekday) affecting patient attendance
-- Build an interactive dashboard and generate scheduling recommendations
+- Create a Power BI dashboard to visualize patterns and support decision-making.
+- Recommend strategies to improve attendance and optimize scheduling.

 ---

 ## 🧰 Tools & Technologies